Payment Protection Insurance (PPI) claims

-Principle 1: You act In a way that upholds the constitutional principle of the rule of law, and the proper administration of justice.
+Principle 1: in a way that upholds the constitutional principle of the rule of law, and the proper administration of justice.

 You have obligations not only to clients but also to the court and to third parties with whom you have dealings on your clients' behalf.

-Principle 2: You act in a way that upholds public trust and confidence in the solicitors' profession and in legal services provided by authorised persons.
+Principle 2: in a way that upholds public trust and confidence in the solicitors' profession and in legal services provided by authorised persons

 You must behave in a way that maintains the trust the public places in you and in the provision of legal services.
 Members of the public should be able to place their trust in you.
 Any behaviour either within or outside your professional practice which undermines this trust damages not only you, but also the reputation of the legal profession and its ability to serve society.

-Personal integrity is central to your role as the client's trusted adviser and should characterise all your professional dealings with clients, the court, other lawyers.
+Personal integrity is central to your role as the client's trusted adviser and should characterise all your professional dealings with clients, the court, other lawyers and the public.

-Principle 7: You act in the best interests of each client.
+Principle 7: in the best interests of each client.

 You should always act in good faith and do your best for each of your clients.

-- paragraphs 1.2 of both codes state that you must not abuse your position by taking unfair advantage of clients or others;
+Paragraph 1.2 and you do not abuse your position by taking unfair advantage of clients or others.

-- paragraph 5.1(a) of the code of conduct for solicitors, RELs and RFLs and paragraph 7.1(b) of the code of conduct for firms provide obligations on you to make sure clients are informed of any financial or other interest which you or your business or employer has in referring the client to another person or which an introducer has in referring the client to you;
+Paragraph 5.1(a) and that clients are informed of any financial or other interest which you or your business or employer has in referring the client to another person for which an introducer has in referring the client to you.

-- paragraph 8.6 of the code of conduct for solicitors, RELs and RFLs and paragraph 7.1( c) of the code of conduct for firms state that clients must be given information in a way they can understand and , are in a position to make informed decisions about the services they need as well as knowing how their matter will be handled and the options available to them.
+Paragraph 8.6 and that clients are given information in a way they can understand.
+You make sure they are in a position to make informed decisions about the services they need, how their matter will be handled and the options available to them.

-Following our previously issued guidance and engagement with Government departments, lenders and others involved in the handling of PPI, we are concerned that some of those we regulate are failing in their duties to act in compliance with the Standards and Regulations by:
+Following our previously issued guidance and engagement with Government departments, lenders and others involved in the handling of PPI, we are concerned that law firms are failing in their duties to act in accordance with the Standards and Regulations by: